BWPanda/socicon/README.md

-# socicon
+# Socicon

-Social network icon PNGs by Socicon
+These social network icon PNGs were created using the [Socicon Generator](http://www.socicon.com/generator.php).

+All credit for them goes to [Socicon](http://www.socicon.com/).